 - When software is being used post its license validity.

-- When the software license usage falls below a specified limit (75% by default).
+- When the software license usage falls below a specified limit.